rgladwell/is-hosted-by-assets/README.md

     $ npm run build

-To build and watch:
+To test:

-    $ npm run watch
+    $ npm run server

-To view:

-    $ open dist/index.html
+And open http://localhost:8000 in your browser.

 To clean build: